 Is HVAC a Hard Career?

-While HVAC often requires physical exertion, it can also be very rewarding.
+While HVAC often requires physical exertion, it can still be a fulfilling career.
 As a technician should be able to:

 • Work in awkward settings, such as tight or dirty spaces.

-• Work in inclement weather since HVAC systems are usually outdoors.
+• Work in inclement weather since HVAC equipment is generally found outdoors.

 • Work evenings, weekends and overtime throughout peak demand.

 One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-In reality, you need an extensive skill set, specialized education and ongoing certification.
+It requires a specific skill set, specialized education and ongoing certification.

-It’s a great career choice if you want to:
+It’s an excellent first career if you prefer to:

-• Avoid large amounts of student debt.
+• Minimize student debt.

-• Have job security knowing your position can’t be outsourced.
+• Have job security because the HVAC industry can't be outsourced.

 • Be your own boss and work toward starting your own successful business.